Postpartum Perineal Pain – Cause and Relief

 You might think that labour and delivery are the most painful part of childbirth.
 But you may experience considerable pain even after the birthing experience.
-A baby can weigh around 6 to 8 pounds (2.5 – 3.5kgs) and might find it difficult in passing through a narrow opening, leading to vaginal tears or some form of discomfort in the perineal area.
+A baby can weigh around 6 to 8 pounds (2.5 – 3.5kgs) and it might be difficult to pass it through a narrow opening, leading to vaginal tears or some form of discomfort in the perineal area.

 The perineum lies between the vagina and the anus, and it undergoes a lot of stretching and immense pressure during delivery.
-The intensity of pain coupled with the recovery time varies on the method of delivery.
+The intensity of pain, coupled with the recovery time, varies on the method of delivery.
 If you had a vaginal birth without any tears (episiotomy), discomfort in your perineal region might last for about 3-5 weeks.
-The pain could last for as long as 6 weeks if you underwent an episiotomy.
+The pain could last for as long as 6 weeks if you went through an episiotomy.
 Some perineal discomfort may be felt even after a C-section delivery, depending on how long you pushed.

-To relive vaginal pain after birth, you can resort to the following measures.
+To relieve vaginal pain after birth, you can resort to the following measures.

 - Ensure the area is clean: You can spray warm water with the help of a squirt bottle over the painful area.